 Credit cards are a fixture of U.S. economic life.
-Americans held approximately $820 billion in credit card debt in the second quarter of 2020, according to the Federal Reserve Bank of New York.
+Americans held approximately $887 billion in credit card debt in the second quarter of 2022, according to the Federal Reserve Bank of New York.
 Some consumers use a credit card simply for convenience or rewards and pay off the balance in full each month.
 Problems may occur when a consumer carries a balance and gets caught in a spiral of high-interest rates, fees, and penalties.
 Unmanageable debt causes a growing number of older Americans to seek bankruptcy protection.
-Approximately 46 percent of all bankruptcy filers in 2019 were age 50 and older, compared with 35 percent in 2007.
-However, these data are of limited value because bankruptcy data collection methodology and bankruptcy law have changed over time.
+Approximately 48 percent of all bankruptcy filers in Q3 2022 were age 50 and older.

 Deregulation of the credit card market drastically changed the way credit cards are priced and marketed to consumers of all ages.
 The result is that penalty interest rates, high and accumulating fees, and interest on fees often push consumers over the financial edge.
 Consumers in debt trouble sometimes owe as much or more in fees and penalty interest charges as they do in principal.
 Among households with a credit card, 28 percent make only the minimum payment at least occasionally, according to a 2017 Federal Reserve survey.